Willis High School

-Willis High School is a public senior high school in Conroe, Texas, with a Willis postal address.
+Willis High School is a public high school in Willis, Texas, United States.
 It is a part of the Willis Independent School District.
+The school received a B grade from the Texas Education Agency in the 2024-2025 school year.

 History

+The school opened in 1996, replacing the previous Willis High School that opened in 1974, which is now known as Lynn Lucas Middle School.

 In 2004 the school had about 1,440 students.

 Ben Cooper was the principal until 2006.
 That year, Tim Patton became the principal.
 On June 10, 2010, he was reassigned to a position in the district's headquarters.

-After a local drag queen was invited as a guest speaker for a cosmetology class, community backlash resulted in more stringent regulations regarding school speakers.
+In 2023 the school had an enrollment of 2,496.

 Demographics

-In the 2018–2019 school year, there were 2,090 students enrolled at Willis High School.
+In the 2022–2023 school year, there were 2,521 students enrolled at Willis High School.
 The ethnic distribution of students was as follows: